 People with high-grade, non-muscle-invasive bladder cancer are at higher risk for the tumor returning, called a recurrent tumor.
 Sometimes a tumor comes back at a more advanced stage, with a risk of developing into metastatic bladder cancer.
-To help prevent this from happening, the urologist may recommend removing the whole bladder, called radical cystectomy (see “Surgery” in Types of Treatment), especially if the person is young and/or has a large tumor or a number of tumors at the time of diagnosis.
+To help prevent this from happening, the urologist may recommend removing the whole bladder, called radical cystectomy (see “Surgery” in Types of Treatment), especially if the person is young and/or has a large tumor or a number of tumors at the time of diagnosis, or other aggressive features.

 Muscle-invasive bladder cancer has grown into the muscle layer of the bladder wall.
 Surgery is often among the first treatments, and the standard treatment is a radical cystectomy (see “Surgery” in Types of Treatment).
 Lymph nodes near the bladder are usually removed as well.
 A TURBT may still be done, but it usually is used to help the doctor figure out the extent of the cancer rather than as a treatment.
 For some people, immunotherapy with nivolumab may be given after radical cystectomy with the goal of lowering the risk of recurrence.

 Sometimes, people with muscle-invasive bladder cancer receive systemic chemotherapy first, before surgery.
 Then they may have a radical cystectomy and urinary diversion or may be given a combination of chemotherapy and radiation therapy.
-Giving chemotherapy before surgery, called neoadjuvant chemotherapy, may shrink the tumor in the bladder, destroy microscopic cancer cells that have spread beyond the bladder, and ultimately help people live longer.
-An important clinical trial showed that a specific combination of systemic chemotherapy called MVAC given before a radical cystectomy helped people with muscle-invasive bladder cancer live longer.
-This approach is now considered a standard treatment for people whose overall health allows it.
-The combination of 2 other chemotherapies, cisplatin and gemcitabine, is considered a standard treatment as well, even though it has not been compared to MVAC in muscle-invasive disease.
+Giving neoadjuvant chemotherapy may shrink the tumor in the bladder, destroy microscopic cancer cells that have spread beyond the bladder, and ultimately help people live longer.
+An important clinical trial showed that a specific combination of systemic chemotherapy called MVAC given before radical cystectomy helped people with muscle-invasive bladder cancer live longer.
+This approach is now a standard treatment for people whose overall health allows it.
+The combination of 2 chemotherapy drugs, cisplatin and gemcitabine, is also considered a standard regimen for neoadjuvant therapy in muscle-invasive disease.